Reveille: British

 I feel sorry for you, I do!

 The "Reveille" and "Rouse" are two separate calls which are often confused.
 The "Reveille" is the first bugle sound of the day to awaken the troops.
 See the words above, in the Australian section (it is the same as British).
 The "Rouse" is the second call and, shorter call, sounded after "Reveille" to remind people that they should now be well up and about.
 On ceremonial occasions, "Rouse" is often sounded instead of "Reveille" because it is shorter and much easier to play.

 The Goon Show featured as the introduction of 'Bloodnok's Rock and Roll', the first four bars of the Revelle in 4/4 time, followed by Secombe: "Company 'shun!
 Shoulder Arms!
 From the right...Number!"...

 In the Royal Navy, "Reveille" was usually verbalized, preceded by a blast from the bo'sun's call as:

 Wakey wakey, lash up and stow!

 Often, even in modern times, this was extended with other bits and pieces, often a weather report, and sometimes even comical rhymes thought up by the quartermaster.
-An example heard onboard the frigate in 1979 went thus: "Wakey, wakey, rise and shine, get up, get up, the day is fine, the birds are singing, so why don't you?
+An example heard on board the frigate in 1979 went thus: "Wakey, wakey, rise and shine, get up, get up, the day is fine, the birds are singing, so why don't you?
 And if you can't sing then you know what you can do!
-Don't turn over...Turn Out!"
-(The quartermaster in question was admonished severely by the officer of the day!!)
+Don't turn over...
+Turn Out!"
+(The quartermaster in question was admonished severely by the officer of the day.)